aleph-im/aleph-vm/doc/confidential.md

     }
 ```

-* Firmware is an ipfs hash reference to the OVMF firmware side (see OVMF firmware section)
+* Firmware is an [IPFS CID](https://docs.ipfs.tech/concepts/content-addressing/) reference to the OVMF firmware side (see OVMF firmware section)
 * policy is an AMD SEV Policy (for now we only expose if AMD SEV and SEV-ES are supported)